pcesarperez/Modding-never-changes/README.md

 ### Changelog

+**[07/08/2016] Section about Advanced Gear set finished.**

+I have included a new section (4.4.2) about Gopher's Advanced Recon set, with new armor, trap detector, nightvision, thermal vision and range finder.

+Besides, I have rearranged section 4, moving the expanded content to its own section (4.4.1), and planning a new section about a revamped achievement log (4.4.3).

 **[06/08/2016] Section about expanded content revisited.**

 I have made a few minor adjustments to the section 4.4 (former 4.3.4), about expanded content.
 The only remarkable change is the load order.